 Chiropractic Sciatica Treatment

 Sciatica is one of the most common conditions for which back surgery is recommended.
 However, back surgery has an extremely low success rate and carries a fairly high risk of complications.
-More recent success in non-surgical treatments for sciatic nerve pain has caused several researchers to back chiropractic care and massage therapy as an alternative.
+More recent success in non-surgical treatments for sciatic nerve pain has caused several researchers to back chiropractic care and acupuncture treatments as an alternative.
 Researchers at St. Thomas Hospital recently reported the results of their study on non-surgical treatments for back and sciatic nerve pain in the Journal of Rheumatology.
 When they compared spinal traction, spinal injections, and chiropractic treatment, they found that chiropractic care was the single most effective treatment in the 513 patients studied!
 What’s more, gentle chiropractic care is less risky when compared to injections, and has fewer side-effects than pharmacological treatments.

 In a similar study, researchers at the California College of Medicine at the University of California, Irvine, also found chiropractic care to significantly improve clinical signs of sciatic nerve compression.
 Clearly, chiropractic treatment has been shown to be one of the most effective conservative treatments available for those who suffer from sciatic nerve pain.